kirana-bergstrom/DCI-distributions/README.md

-# Mathematical Research Paper Code Repository
+# A Distributions-based Approach to Data-consistent Inversion Paper Code Repository

 ## Overview

-Welcome to the GitHub repository for the mathematical research paper titled "**[Your Paper Title]**".
+Welcome to the GitHub repository for the mathematical research paper titled "**[A DISTRIBUTIONS-BASED APPROACH TO DATA-CONSISTENT INVERSION]**".
 This repository is intended to provide a comprehensive set of code and examples to facilitate the reproducibility of the research presented in the paper.

 ## Paper Information

-- **Title:** [Your Paper Title]
+- **Title:** [A DISTRIBUTIONS-BASED APPROACH TO DATA-CONSISTENT INVERSION]
-- **Authors:** [Author 1], [Author 2], ...
+- **Authors:** [K. O. Bergstrom], [T. D. Butler], [T. M. Wildey]
-- **Published in:** [Journal/Conference]
+- **Published in:** [SIAM SISC]
-- **DOI:** [DOI if available]

 ## Repository Structure

 The repository is organized as follows:

-- `code/`: This directory contains the source code for implementing the algorithms and conducting experiments discussed in the paper.
+- `src/`: This directory contains the source code for implementing the algorithms and conducting experiments discussed in the paper.

 - `data/`: This directory holds any necessary datasets used in the experiments.
-If the dataset is too large to be included, please provide instructions on how to obtain it.

 - `examples/`: This section contains usage examples, sample inputs, and expected outputs to guide users in reproducing the results.

-- `docs/`: Documentation related to the code, explaining the purpose of each module, function, or script.
-Include installation instructions and dependencies.

 ## Reproducing Results